charliecalvert/CloudNotes/Assignments/React/ReactAddressMenu.md

 );
 ```

 **NOTE**: _A crucial point, in fact, probably the central point, of this class, is how easy it is for us to move classes and views around when we use the **React** architecture.
-Yes, it is hard to get up to speed on React, and yes, it is fairly complex tool.
-But once you have everything set up, making relatively large changes to our programs architecture are simple.
+Yes, it is hard to get up to speed on React, and yes, it is a fairly complex tool.
+But once you have everything set up, making relatively large changes to our program's architecture are simple.
 The small, focused loosely coupled components that we have created give us the flexibility to accept changes in specifications with a minimum of disruption._

 ## Define a Menu

 At this stage, we have three components that can render the separate views that we want to display:

-- Address renders the AddressShow view
+- Address renders the **AddressShow** view
-- AddressChange renders the AddressEdit view
+- **AddressChange** renders the **AddressEdit** view
-- And SmallNumbers renders **getNine** and similar views.
+- And **SmallNumbers** renders **getNine** and similar views.

 The next step will be for us to define a menu that will allow us to switch between these views.
 We will do this in a file called **components/ElfMenu.js**.